nmccrory/ops-docs/moving_a_site_over.md

 Run this job on the new infrastructure: [ops-deploy-by-url](https://leroy.drud.com/job/ops-deploy-by-url/) with `Environment = production` and `URL = the URL that you just set above (e.g. www.careincommon.com)`.
 Make sure the URL value does NOT contain http(s)://

 ## End the Content Freeze

+## Run a back-up on the old project in leroy.nmdev.us/job/production-sitename
+This will capture any differences during the back-up/create

+## Delete the DNS for the sitename.nmdev.us URLs
+Run leroy.nmdev.us/job/ops-delete-dns with `sitename` as the key.

+## Disable the old Jenkins job
+Go into the Jenkins job and disable it.
+Delete the build steps.
+Paste the link to the new Jenkins job.

 ## Point the DNS at DRUD
 Clients hosting in DRUD infrastructure require the following DNS records: